 Click to return to table of contents.

-The term "uranic" can be used by anyone that experiences attraction to men, masculine, or neutral-aligned individuals.
+The term "uranic" can be used by anyone that experiences attraction to men, masculine-aligned, or neutral-aligned individuals.
 It describes attraction to anyone who is not a woman, woman-aligned, or a feminine-aligned enban.
 Despite the broad potential application of the term, it is a sexual orientation that is primarily used by enbans who prefer to use a term to describe attraction that reveals nothing about the identity of the person experiencing said attraction.

 The distinction in meaning and usage for the term "uranic" when compared to the term "androsexual" is subtle.
 Androsexual is a slightly broader term that is used more as an umbrella category.
 Uranic is a term that is used more often as a chosen label.

 The term "uranic" was coined in August of 2017 by a user on tumblr who frequently changes their username.
-The flag was created by the same user in September of 2017.
-There was no particular meaning for the colors proposed alongside the flag.

 Click to jump to external links regarding the sexual orientation known as uranic.